spollard/josh-works.github.io/_posts/2020-08-03-parents-guide-to-painless-chromebook-setup.md

 </div>

-### 5. Send You the announcement blog post when I'm done and giving it away ($0)
+### 5. Send You The Guide When I'm Done ($0)

-If you just want to follow along, never would have bought the guide if I charged $0.50, might find more value later, etc, I'd love to have you along.
+If you just want to follow along, or are on the fence about the value of what I'll make, punch your email in below.

 I'll end up writing my process up carefully, and I'll certainly share it out when I'm done.
+I am good at writing detailed guides that save people dozens of hours and large amounts of frustration.
+I'll share the guide when I'm done, and I'll send updates as I go.
+I love to work in public; if you subscribe and follow along, you'll get to see what I'm building as I go, and I'd love to get your input along the way.

+And if down the road you decide it's worth paying for, you'll have the option.

 Enter your email, and you'll get all that when it's available: